AdobeDocs/commerce-operations.en/help/implementation-playbook/architecture/enterprise-blueprint.md

 ## Integration with third-party systems

-Adobe provides developers with comprehensive extension points and tools to integrate Commerce with third-party systems (such as CRMs, ERPS, and PIMS) and build applications that extend core Commerce capabilities.
+Adobe provides developers with comprehensive extension points and tools to build applications that extend core Commerce capabilities and integrate Commerce with third-party systems (such as CRMs, ERPS, and PIMS).
 These tools reduce your total cost of ownership of the platform in the following ways:

 - **Scalability**—Applications can be scaled separately from the core software, allowing for greater efficiency and simplified upgrades.
 - **Isolation**–An isolated environment means that developers can upgrade or modify their extensions at their discretion without relying on a core release.